-These insects (like mealybugs) feed using piercing, sucking mouthparts that make it possible for them to feed on all parts of the plant.
+These insects (like mealybugs) feed using piercing, sucking mouthparts that allow them to feed on all parts of the plant.
 The adult bugs are especially drawn to the seeds.

 These insects have earned the nickname “Leaf Footed“ because their hind legs have small, leaf-like growths.
-This type of bug is related to a number of other different types of sucking insects (e.g. stink bugs) which are members of the insect family, Pentatomidae.
+This type of bug is related to several other different types of sucking insects (e.g., stink bugs), which are members of the insect family, Pentatomidae.

 How Can You Identify Leaf Footed Bugs?

 If you see bugs that look like leaves, then you likely saw a Leaf Footed Bug.